Alberto-Hache/the-crown/thecrown/docs/gamerules.md

 - The new Prince cannot be left in check.
 - Players can only have one Prince.

 ## Victory

 ### Crowning

-White wins: their Prince has reached the crown.
+A player wins when their Prince has reached the crown.

 <img align="center" src="TheCrown_PrinceCrowning.png" width="250">